eHealthAfrica/aether/README.md

 - http://kernel:8100/health using the internal url
 - http://aether.local/my-realm/kernel/health using the gateway url

+For those endpoints that don't depend on the realm and must also be available "unprotected" we need one more environment variable:

+- `GATEWAY_PUBLIC_REALM`: `-` This represents the fake realm that is not protected by the gateway server.
+In this case the authentication is handled by the other available options, i.e., basic, token, CAS...

 The authorization and admin endpoints don't depend on any realm so the final urls use the public realm.